kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 ![Iris Data Set](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/IrisTop10.PNG)

-Looking at length and width of all the data
+Looking at length and width of all the data we can see 150 dots.
+Petal is smaller then settal and more condensed.
+Sepal can vary more.

 ![all data](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/petalsetallengthgraph.png)